Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 Since the size and the color will change depending on the distance the camera is mounted from the coins and the lighting conditions, we'll first create a calibration program that should always be run prior to the actual coin counting algorithm.

+ HSV is often used in computer vision for color based operations since it maps specific colors to a hue channel, while keeping the saturation (how white the color is) and the value (how dark the channel is) in two other channels.
+For example, in HSV, all types of red color, regardless of illumination, will have the same hue value.